cncf/kubernetes-community-days/planning/marketing-promotion.md

 * Contact your local Meetups and ask them to promote your event
 * Contact Code academies to see if they will help you promote
 * Ask the Sponsor companies to email their contacts and invite them to attend
+* Write an 800 word blog for CNCF to publish and share with Audra Montenegro to review and request for publishing.

 ### Email marketing in Bevy